Mayank-Patel07/Note_Book_App/README.md

 https://vitejs.dev/guide/

 # Note
-Use for Database and you localhost and JWT Signature.
+Use Your Database and localhost and JWT Signature.